appium/appium/.github/ISSUE_TEMPLATE.md

 Create a [gist](https://gist.github.com) which is a paste of your _full_ Appium logs, and link them here.
 Do _not_ paste your full Appium logs here, as it will make this issue very long and hard to read!
 If you are reporting a bug, _always_ include Appium logs!

-## Code To Reproduce Issue
+## Code To Reproduce Issue [ Good To Have ]

+Please remember that, with sample code; it's easier to reproduce bug and much faster to fix it.

 Please git clone https://github.com/appium/sample-code and use one of your favourite languages and sample apps to reproduce issue.

-In case similar scenario is missing in sample-code , please submit PR with one of the sample apps provided.
+In case a similar scenario is missing in sample-code , please submit a PR with one of the sample apps provided.

-PLEASE remember with sample code, it's easier to reproduce bug and much faster to fix it.